LoshiniRP/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - One reservation is assigned to one table.
 - Grand total is calculated from food charges and service charges.
 - Each reservation generates only one bill.

----

-## Instructions for Students

-1. Complete **all three scenarios** (A, B, C).
-2. Identify entities, relationships, and attributes for each.
-3. Draw ER diagrams using **draw.io / diagrams.net** or hand-drawn & scanned.
-4. Fill in all tables and assumptions for each scenario.
-5. Export the completed Markdown (with diagrams) as **a single PDF**